dmd-program/dmd-100/topics/visual_design.md

 #### Example of formal analysis

 "The _blue_ area _above the figure_ seems to _give me a sense that we are outdoors_ with a clear sky above.
-This gives the image a _brighter and positive feeling_."
+This gives the image a _bright and positive feeling_."

 * **Formal element:** blue
 * **How it is being used:** above the figure
 * **Effect:** ...we are outdoors
-  , ...brighter and positive feeling
+  , ...bright and positive feeling

 ## Citations